About

 The original texts of F.M.
 Alexander (1869-1955) contain racist remarks and theories.
 We denounce these statements and racist scientific inaccuracies.

-Thank you to past committee members: Sandra Bain Cushman, Fabio Tavares, Kyra Miller, Ian Jorgensen, Renee Santo Schneider, Karl Snider, and Jessica Wolf.
+Thank you to past committee members: Sandra Bain Cushman, Fabio Tavares, Kyra Miller, Ian Jorgensen, Renee Santo Schneider, Karl Snider, Laura Parker, Rachel Bernsen, and Jessica Wolf.

 Since forming in 2019, all committee members are teachers of the Technique: